Lenovo Legion Pro 5 Gen 8 16 (2023) Laptop Review

 • No Thunderbolt or USB4.

-The Lenovo Legion 5 Pro is okay for media consumption.
+The Lenovo Legion 5 Pro is only okay for media consumption.
 It isn't very portable because it's bulky and heavy, and its battery lasts less than 4 hours of video playback, so you'll have to bring the charger with you.
 Its QHD+ display looks very sharp, gets bright enough to combat glare, and is well-calibrated out of the box, so images look accurate and true to life.
 However, it isn't ideal for dark room viewing, as its low contrast makes blacks look gray.
 The speakers get reasonably loud with minimal compression but sound unnatural, with almost no bass or treble.

 Pros